Lyreck/BAMF_duplication/README.md

 ```

 ### Other methods
-To install on other platforms with other methods, please refer to
+To install on other platforms with other methods, please refer to:
 - the official [ICU documentation](https://unicode-org.github.io/icu/userguide/)
 - the official [PyICU documentation](https://pypi.org/project/pyicu/)
 - this guide we found useful: [PyICU cheat sheet](https://gist.github.com/dpk/8325992)

 Feel free to reach out if you have any questions or remarks!